-At Lenoir-Rhyne University, employees who are not designated as confidential (listed above), are mandated reporters (also called "responsible employees") for the details of which they are aware about an incident of sex/gender discrimination and misconduct (including sexual assault, dating violence, domestic violence, stalking, sexual exploitation, and sexual harassment).
+At Lenoir-Rhyne University, employees who are not designated as confidential (listed above), are mandated reporters for the details of which they are aware about an incident of sex/gender harassment, discrimination and retaliation (including sexual assault, dating violence, domestic violence, stalking, sexual exploitation, and sexual harassment).
 They share this information immediately with the Title IX Coordinator.
-Giving a mandated reporter notice of an incident constitutes notice to the University.
 Incidents of sex/gender discrimination and misconduct will be taken seriously when notice is given to the University.
-Such incidents are resolved in a prompt and equitable manner.
+LR makes every effort to resolve these matters in a prompt and equitable manner.